CiscoTestAutomation/getting-started/develop-guide/writetrigger/writetrigger.rst

                     sleep_time: 5
         ...

-Please note that you cannot save a variable in parallel and immideately use it in another action that is being executed in parallel.
+Please note that you cannot save a variable in parallel and immediately use it in another action that is being executed in parallel.

 Trigger timeout/interval ratio adjustments